Death Certificate Translation Dubai — MOJ License #701

 - Original policy documents

-Insurance companies verify MOJ certification through QR code.
+Insurance companies verify MOJ certification through the translator’s stamp and signature.
 Translations without proper certification are rejected.
-Claim filing deadlines typically run from date of death—prompt translation prevents missed deadlines.
+Claim filing deadlines typically run from date of death, prompt translation prevents missed deadlines.

 Employer-Provided Coverage